APinzone-Pursuit/markdown-lesson/readme.md

 ---

 #### Section 2 Instructions
-- [ ] Add a level 2 heading called "Intro to the Command Line"
+- [x ] Add a level 2 heading called "Intro to the Command Line"
-- [ ] Add a link to the intro to command line reading, the link should say "What is the terminal?"
+- [x ] Add a link to the intro to command line reading, the link should say "What is the terminal?"
-- [ ] Add a level 3 heading called "Keywords"
+- [x ] Add a level 3 heading called "Keywords"
-- [ ] Re-create the list of keywords from the intro to command line reading, making sure to mark all code keywords as the reading did.
+- [x ] Re-create the list of keywords from the intro to command line reading, making sure to mark all code keywords as the reading did.
-- [ ] Add a level 3 heading called "Examples"
+- [x ] Add a level 3 heading called "Examples"
-- [ ] Create a bash code block containing the following examples, each example should have a code comment above it describing what it's doing:
+- [x ] Create a bash code block containing the following examples, each example should have a code comment above it describing what it's doing:
     - Check your current file path
     - List the files and folders in your current directory
     - Make a directory